[hidden first accordion - don't move or delete me]

 10. Do I need to be vaccinated and present a COVID-19 vaccination certificate upon arrival?

-On Friday, August 26th when checking in at the registration table they must present either a valid issued COVID vaccination card+booster or picture of their vaccination card+booster on their cellphone showing they have been COVID-19 vaccinated+boosted to be allowed to attend.
+On Thursday, August 3rd when checking in at the registration table you must present either a valid issued COVID vaccination card+boosters or picture of your vaccination card+boosters on your cellphone showing you have been COVID-19 vaccinated+boosted to be allowed to attend.

 Failure to do so will result in not being allowed to attend the event with no refund.

 11. When does the on-site registration check-in occur?

-Registration will be open on TBD from Noon until 9pm at the Lookout Lodge parking area (main house, look for the sign).
-After 9pm, it will move to the Command Base located at the backside of Lookout Lodge by the metal staircase.
+After 9pm, the entrance gates will be closed and it will move to the Command Base located at the backside of Lookout Lodge by the metal staircase.

 12. What is the advanced registration deadline?

 13. What is the Refund Policy?
 How do I cancel and request a refund?

-100% refund (minus Eventbrite fees) for notice delivered by Thursday, July 20th; 50% refund for notice delivered between Friday, July 21st and Thursday, August 17th; no refunds provided on or after Friday, August 18th.
+100% refund (minus ticketing fees) for notice delivered by Thursday, July 20th; 50% refund for notice delivered between Friday, July 21st and Monday, July 31st; no refunds provided on or after Tuesday, August 1st.

 14. Is my registration transferable if I cannot attend?